 Release and approval times also hold significant weight.
 The biggest problem for app developers is to get their app approved on the iOS App store.
 The Apple review process can take several days.
 Sometimes apps are rejected for the slightest errors which can prove to be very frustrating for the developer who knows exactly how they want the app to perform.
 The app submission process for the Google Play store is much less tedious than the iOS app store.
 Unlike its iOS counterpart and Andriod app will usually get published within several hours.
 The app developer also enjoys more freedom as concerns the general editorial content of their apps.
 App updates on the iOS app store are also limited to 3-4 times a month while in theory, an app on the Android platform can be updated at any time, an unlimited amount of times.

 Building and designing UI

 With things like Interface Builder built into Xcode, iOS tends to be much more UI/UX friendly than Android.
-Due to the ease of working with the frameworks on the iOS, developers can further immerse themselves into the process of making their users experience a great one.
+Due to the ease of working with the frameworks on iOS, developers can further immerse themselves in the process of making their users’ experience a great one.

-If a wider range of possibilities pertaining to customization in building and design is important to you, than Android is the way to go.
-Though it should be kept in mind that all this freedom results in being much more time intensive.
-Also, the end user doesn’t typically care about how cool the back end is, they just care about if it works, favorably in a simple and intuitive manner.
+If a wider range of possibilities pertaining to customization in building and design is important to you then Android is the way to go.
+Though it should be kept in mind that all this freedom results in being much more time-intensive.
+Also, the end-user doesn’t typically care about how cool the back end is, they just care about if it works, favorably in a simple and intuitive manner.
 Although it should be mentioned that at the 2014 Google I/O Developer Conference, Material Design was introduced, Google’s design guideline to create simpler, better-designed apps for Android platforms.
-So Android is on track to create a more friendly building platform, but is not quite there yet.
+So Android is on track to create a more friendly building platform but is not quite there yet.